sanic-org/html5tagger/README.md

 The actual HTML output is similar.
 No whitespace is added to the document, it is all on one line, unless the content contains newlines.
 Similarly you may notice that `body` and other familiar tags are missing and that the escaping is very minimal.
 This is the HTML5 part: the document is standards-compliant with a lot less cruft.

-The `Document` function creates a full document, and optionally adds typical headers that are hard to remember be yourself.
+The `Document` function creates a minimal valid document with the given attributes, title and resource files.
 This is in contrast to `E` that creates bare HTML snippets with no DOCTYPE or anything extra.

 Everything generally chains, i.e. returns self, so that you can add more tags on one line.